sleepypioneer/ContributingToNextcloudIntroductoryWorkshop/README.md

 ![Nextcloud](https://github.com/sleepypioneer/ContributingToNextcloudIntroductoryWorkshop/blob/master/images/nextcloud%20conf.jpeg)

 Interested in contributing to Nextcloud but not sure how?
-In this introductory workshop we will guide you in getting your development environment set up and starting your first issue.
+In this introductory workshop we will guide you in getting your development environment set up and starting your pull request.

 This workshop is being run with support from [Open Source Diversity](https://opensourcediversity.org/#), a monthly Meetup group in Berlin that provides a friendly and safe environment for contributing to open source.